mohamedmerdessi/GGBAssessment/README.md

 ORM / DB Client: You are free to choose and install any ORM or database client you are comfortable with

 Data Model
-You are responsible for designing the database schema in PostgreSQL.
+You are responsible for designing the database schema .
 Your schema must be able to store the necessary information for each feedback item, including its content, its current state in the workflow, and when it was created.

 API Endpoints
 You will need to create the API endpoints to support the application's functionality.
 We recommend a RESTful approach.